Tphorton14/Articles-of-Confeder-scraptions/README.md

 https://warm-journey-44123.herokuapp.com/

-Instructions
-Create an app that accomplishes the following:

-Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
+When a user visits the site, the app will scrape stories from a news outlet and display them for the user.
+The app will scrape and display the following information for each article:

 Headline - the title of the article
 Users should also be able to leave comments on the articles displayed and revisit them later.
 The comments should be saved to the database as well and associated with their articles.
 Users will be be able to read and delete comments left on articles displayed.
 All stored comments should be visible to every user.